ehmatthes/heroku-buildpack-python/README.md

 - Run `heroku open` to open your project in a browser.
 - You will still need to use `heroku run python manage.py migrate` to migrate your database, or `heroku run bash` to log in to a console where you can run this and any other initial deployment commands.

+If you are curious to try this process but don't have a small project to try it out on, you can use [this instance](https://github.com/ehmatthes/learning_log_heroku_test) of the Learning Log project from Python Crash Course.

+# Technical Overview

+This buildpack has been modified to do the following if an `AUTOCONFIGURE_ALL` environment variable has been set:
+- Create a `Procfile` if there is none present.
+- Add `gunicorn` to *requirements.txt* if it's not already listed.
+- Configure `ALLOWED_HOSTS` so the project will run on Heroku.
+Currently this is set to `['*']`.
+- Configure the database:
+  - Add `psycopg2` and `dj-database-url` to *requirements.txt*, if they're not already listed.
+  - Configure *settings.py* to use Heroku's Postgres database.
+- Configure static files:
+  - Add `whitenoise` to *requirements.txt* if it's not already listed.
+  - Configure settings for static files.
+  - Add `whitenoise` to middleware.
+  - Create a directory for static files.

+All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/master/bin/steps/autoconfigure).
+Please forgive my rusty Bash code. :/

 # Anticipated changes

 This should probably not be the default Python buildpack behavior, so it would need config variables to trigger auto-configuration.
 I would anticipate having a set of config variables, such as `AUTO_CONFIGURE_ALL`, `AUTO_CONFIGURE_DB`, `AUTO_CONFIGURE_STATIC`, and maybe one or two more if needed.
 This way, as a user begins to customize their deployment, they can turn any or all of these flags off and customize each aspect of deployment.

 I don't know if this is all specific to Django, or if it applies to other Python projects as well.
 If this is all Django-specific, better names might be `AUTOCONFIGURE_ALL_DJANGO` or `AUTOCONFIGURE_DJANGO_ALL`.

-# Technical notes

-All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/master/bin/steps/autoconfigure).
-Please forgive my rusty Bash code. :/

 # Disclaimer